insin/nwb/docs/Configuration.md

 }
 ```

-The trade-off for path-independence is HTML5 history routing won't work, as serving up `index.html` at anything but its real path will mean its static resource URLs won't resolve.
+The trade-off for path-independence is HTML5 History routing won't work, as serving up `index.html` at anything but its real path will mean its static resource URLs won't resolve.
 You will have to fall back on hash-based routing if you need it.

 ##### `uglify`: `Object | false`